OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   You can open the scene file *The_Viking_Village.unity* in the folder *DemoScene*.
 ## Basic Inputs:
-  Use *W, A, S, D* and your mouse to control the character.
+  Use *W, A, S, D* and your mouse to basically control the character.

   *LeftShift* to run, *LeftControl* to crawl and *Space* to jump.

-  Wlile crawling, try *LeftAlt* to jump higher.
+  Wlile crawling, press *LeftAlt* to do a high jump.

   Use *Escape* to quit the game.